Walgreens The Thread

 What are the symptoms of air sickness?

-Air sickness may present itself in a number of ways and may not be the same for everyone.
-The three most common motion sickness symptoms are dizziness, nausea and vomiting.
-Other symptoms include:
+Air sickness may present itself in a number of ways, and it may not be the same for everyone.
+Common motion sickness symptoms include dizziness, nausea and vomiting, but some people may experience other symptoms such as:

 • Sweating